Tarja (folk poetry contest)

 This literally translates as "the hussy has thrown the bloke flat on his back, with her foot on his chest/ wordless she stands glaring in anger".
 The answer to this puzzle will be the goddess Kali and the legend connected to her.
-The answerer to this will also sing out his/her answer in a poem made at that instant of time.
+The answerer to this will also sing out their answer in a poem made at that instant of time.

 As an art form

 The music grown out of this poetry contest has a particular flavour in it.
 It is also highly conntected to the other similar forms like jhumur, tappa and has contributed to a degree to the music of Bengal.